billchaison/Windows-Trix/README.md

 **Run the hashes through Hashcat**

-For type 17 AES 128 tickets, use Hashcat mode 19600.
-For type 18 AES 256 tickets use Hashcat mode 19700.
+For type 17 AES-128 tickets, use Hashcat mode 19600.
+For type 18 AES-256 tickets use Hashcat mode 19700.
+For type 23 RC4 tickets use Hashcat mode 13100.

 ## >> NetBIOS Name Service Recon Without Windows Utilities